prometheus/jmx_exporter/docs/content/standalone/opentelemetry-mode.md

 # Advanced YAML Configuration

-OpenTelemetry Mode also supports the use of `OTEL` environment variables.
+OpenTelemetry mode also supports the use of `OTEL` environment variables.

 **exporter.yaml**